Compliance and Ethics

 - See also It’s On Us sharing resources, CARE Team Information and our own Oredigger Video

-Mines is sensitive to all the communities that come to campus and that is especially true regarding children or “minors” on campus.
+Mines is sensitive to all of the communities with which we interact and that is especially true for children or “minors”.
 All Mines employees should report cases of known or reasonably suspected child abuse or neglect to appropriate authorities.
-For information regarding hosting an activity or program on campus that is for minors, please see the Mines Policy regarding Minors on Campus.
-Information and training for the Mines’ community are available from the Compliance & Policy Office.
+For information regarding hosting an activity or program on or off of campus that is for minors, please see the Mines Policy for the Protection of Minors.
+Information and training for the Mines community are available from the Office of Compliance, Policy and Risk Management.

 - The Mines community reports crime under C.R.S. § 18-8-115 and several policies.